mmills2/WhatsCooking/README.md

 4. Make a pull request to merge your fork in

 Once you've made your pull request, it will be reviewed for merging.

+## Architecture Notes

+The application consists of a main executable file (WhatsCooking.py), an agents package, and supporting files (agent_state.py and structured_outputs.py).
+The main executable file compiles and executes the LangGraph.
+This LangGraph is made up of the agents defined in the agents package.
+The supporting files provide schemas used throughout the agent and graph logic.

+## API Usage

+Currently, to reach the END node, the OpenAI API must be called a minimum of seven times and the Tavily API must be called twice.
+However, if the user gives invalid answers or uses the seeing more dishes and changing preferences features, then both APIs will be called more times.
+Incorporating this project into an application with a GUI like a web application would reduce the number of API calls needed.
+The show dishes and list return agents are used for determining which node to route to next.
+They do this by processing the user's answer with AI as when using user text input, the text must be checked to be relevant.
+A GUI with buttons would circumvent the need for answer validation.
+For example, choosing to see more dishes could be done with the click of a see more button rather than invoking the AI to process the user's answer to see if they want to see more dishes.
+The Tavily API usage can be controlled directly within the settings.ini file.
+By setting the number of search queries for both search instances to one, the API will be called the minimum two times.
+However, allowing at least two to three queries typically results in better compiled outputs.